Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Proposed Method

-\end{small} where $\alpha$ controls the relative importance of the cycle-consistent loss.
+\end{small} where ${L}_{adv}$ denotes the standard adversarial loss \cite{GAN}, ${L}_{rec}$ represents the cycle consistency loss \cite{cycle}, and $\alpha$ controls the relative importance of the cycle-consistent loss.
+We would like to refer the readers to the CycleGAN \cite{cycle} for more details about these loss functions.

-Apart from cycle-consistent loss and adversarial loss, we use the inside-domain identity constraint \cite{DBLP:journals/corr/TaigmanPW16} as an auxiliary for image translation.
-Inside-domain identity constraint is introduced to regularize the generator to be an identity matrix on samples from the expected domain, written as

-As mentioned in \cite{cycle}, generators $G$ and $F$ may change the color of input images without $L_{ide}$.
-In the experiment, we observe in Fig. \ref{samples} (b) that the model may generate unreal results without $L_{ide}$.
+In the experiment, we observe in Fig. \ref{samples} (b) that the model may change the color composition of the input image.
 This is undesirable for re-ID feature learning.
-Thus, we use $L_{ide}$ to preserve the color composition between the input and output.
+Thus, we introduce the inside-domain identity constraint \cite{DBLP:journals/corr/TaigmanPW16} as an auxiliary for image translation.
+Inside-domain identity constraint is introduced to regularize the generator to be an identity matrix on samples from the expected domain, written as: